7Cedars/powers/gitbook/for-developers/deploy-community-governance.md

 ## Step 3: Adopt a constitution

-Call the `constitute` function in your Powers instance, using the array of  LawInitData structs we just created.&#x20;
+Call the `constitute` function in your Powers instance, using the array of  LawInitData structs we just created.

 ```solidity
 // Here we call the constitute function, which will adopt the laws.